Your Central Texas

 Do you or anyone in your family have breathing problems?

 Keep a watch on our Daily Air Quality Forecast Update!

 |Austin & Central Texas Region||GOOD||GOOD||GOOD

-Depending on the timing, duration, and intensity of expected precipitation, otherwise increased urban fine particulate levels associated with light winds and limited vertical mixing could be enough for the daily PM2.5 AQI to reach the “Moderate” range in parts of the El Paso area, with the highest concentrations in the morning and evening.
+Light winds and limited vertical mixing could be enough for the daily PM2.5 AQI to reach the “Moderate” range in parts of the El Paso area, with highest concentrations in the morning and evening.

-Elsewhere in the state, moderate winds, cold temperatures, and/or lower incoming background levels should help keep air quality in the “Good” range in most spots.
+Elsewhere in the state, moderate to strong winds, cool temperatures, and/or lower incoming background levels should help keep air quality in the “Good” range in most spots.

-Moderate winds, cold temperatures, lingering cloud cover, and/or lower incoming background levels should help keep air quality in the “Good” range in most spots statewide.
+Moderate to strong winds, cold temperatures, increased cloud cover, and/or lower incoming background levels should help keep air quality in the “Good” range in most spots statewide.

 *Air Quality Index courtesy of Texas Commission on Environmental Quality.